 Our Mission

-Counterfeit pneumonia drugs cause an estimated 72,000 and 169,000 child deaths annually, and fake anti-malarial drugs cause an estimated 116,000 deaths annually, according to the WHO.
+SF pneumonia drugs cause an estimated 72,000 and 169,000 child deaths annually, and fake anti-malarial drugs cause an estimated 116,000 deaths annually, according to the WHO.

 The BESAFE team includes faculty in the Bloomberg School’s Department of Population, Family, and Health and the Department of International Health.